pygame-community/pygame-ce/docs/reST/ref/font.rst

       | :sl:`Gets the font's path or None.`
       | :sg:`path -> str`

       Read only.
-Returns the font's path or None if it was loaded from a file like object.
+Returns the path of the loaded font file or None if it was loaded from a file like object.

       .. versionadded:: 2.4.0